…by Jonas E. Alexis and Mariam Alfatah

 Bryony Jones and Anastasia Beltyukova, “Libya’s chaos, explained in five graphics,” CNN, August 4, 2016.

-Posted by Jonas E. Alexis on July 16, 2017, With 4871 Reads Filed under History, Investigations.
+Posted by Jonas E. Alexis on July 16, 2017, With 5278 Reads Filed under History, Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.